ooni/spec/backends/th-007-nwcth.md

 ## Semantics

-This section defines the messages implementing the new Web Connectivity Test Helper protocol.
+This section defines the messages implementing the New Web Connectivity Test Helper protocol.

 ### Endpoint